Leonardorossato/event-backend/Documentation_API.md

 ## MailTrap:

 Test, Send, Control your email infrastructure in one place.
 Start today - Sign Up free!
 Get your emails into customers' inboxes just in time.Test, Send, Control your email infrastructure in one place.
 Start today - Sign Up free!
 Get your emails into customers' inboxes just in time.
 Start today - Sign Up free!
 Free plan.
 Affordable pricing.
 Effortless maintenance.
 Trusted by 150k teams.
 Responsive support.

+## Twilio:

+Twilio makes sending and receiving SMS easy.
+Find the documentation, sample code, and developer tools you need to build exactly what you want, fast.
+We’ll handle the complexity of mobile carrier and global regulations.
+Let’s get building.

 ## Can connect with databases in the moment: